 Hypervisor

-Hypervisor software can be installed directly in bare-metal servers and provides features for controlling, sharing and scheduling usage of hardware resources, such as processor power, memory, and I/O. These can appear to each virtual server’s operating system as dedicated resources.
+Hypervisor software can be installed directly in bare-metal servers and provides features for controlling, sharing and scheduling the usage of hardware resources, such as processor power, memory, and I/O. These can appear to each virtual server’s operating system as dedicated resources.

 Related Patterns: